MCP Server¶

 Programmatic use¶

-If you want to embed the MCP server inside a larger Node application (for example, a custom transport or a test harness), import createMcpServer from the mcp-server subpath export:
+If you want to embed the MCP server inside a larger Node application (for example, a custom transport or a test harness), import createMcpServer from the package:

 import { StdioServerTransport } from '@modelcontextprotocol/sdk/server/stdio.js';